Nena von Schlebrügge: Personal life

 Nena married Timothy Leary in 1964 at the Hitchcock Estate (commonly known as "Millbrook").
 D. A. Pennebaker documented the event in his 12-minute film You're Nobody Till Somebody Loves You.
 Charles Mingus played piano at the wedding ceremony.
 The marriage lasted a year before von Schlebrügge divorced Leary in 1965.

 In 1967, she married Indo-Tibetan Buddhist scholar and ex-monk Robert Thurman, whom she had met at Millbrook.
 In the same year, Nena and Robert's first child, Ganden Thurman, was born.
 In 1970, Robert and Nena's second child, Uma Thurman, was born.
-They have two more sons: Dechen (b.
+They gave birth to two more sons: Dechen (b.
 1973) and Mipam (b.
 1978).
 The children grew up in Woodstock, New York in a house built by the Thurmans on nine acres of land purchased with Nena's inheritance.
-In addition to their four children, the pair have seven grandchildren, including the actress Maya Hawke.
+In addition to their four children, the pair have seven grandchildren, including actress Maya Hawke.